City of Plymouth, MN

 The Pros and Cons of Home Water Softening

-Water softeners are water treatment devices.
+Water softeners are a water treatment device.
 They remove water hardness (dissolved calcium and magnesium).
-Water softeners must be installed and maintained correctly to be safe and effective.
-Learn more about Home Water Softening.
+Water softeners must be installed and maintained properly to be safe and effective.
+Learn more at Home Water Softening from MDH.

 The benefits of soft water include: